Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Approach

 \subsubsection{Geometric Diversity}

-We consider the geometric diversity (GD) metric to measure the diversity of the selected inputs~\cite{kulesza2012determinantal}.
-As mentioned earlier, this metric is widely used to select diverse input sets with the Determinantal Point Process (DPP) method~\cite{kulesza2012determinantal,gong2019diversity}.
-In fact, DPP is applied to guide the selection of diverse subsets from a fixed ground set~\cite{elfeki2019gdpp} and has been used in a variety of machine learning applications for images~\cite{kulesza2012determinantal}, videos~\cite{gong2014diverse}, documents~\cite{lin2012learning}, recommendation systems~\cite{zhou2010solving}, and sensor placement~\cite{krause2008near}.
-The key characteristic of DPP is that the inclusion of one item makes including other similar items less likely, i.e., a DPP assigns a greater probability to subsets of items that are diverse.
-Thus, a DPP value of a subset indicates its diversity where the higher this value, the more diverse the subset.
+The geometric diversity metric measures the diversity of the selected inputs~\cite{kulesza2012determinantal}.
+As mentioned previously, this metric is widely used to select diverse input sets with the Determinantal Point Process (DPP) method~\cite{kulesza2012determinantal,gong2019diversity}.
+DPP is applied to guide the selection of diverse subsets from a fixed ground set~\cite{elfeki2019gdpp} and has been used in a variety of machine learning applications for images~\cite{kulesza2012determinantal}, videos~\cite{gong2014diverse}, documents~\cite{lin2012learning}, recommendation systems~\cite{zhou2010solving} and sensor placement~\cite{krause2008near}.
+The key characteristic of DPP is that including one item makes including other similar items less likely (i.e. a DPP assigns a greater probability to subsets of items that are diverse).
+Thus, a DPP value of a subset indicates its diversity, where the higher this value, the more diverse the subset.
 The key component in DPP is geometric diversity that measures the diversity of an input set in terms of the (hyper)volume spanned by the input feature vectors (feature matrix).

 \paragraph{\textbf{Definition}}

 The geometric diversity \textit{G(.)} is defined as follows.
 Given a dataset $X$, a number of inputs $n$, a number of features $m$, and feature vectors $V \in R^{n*m}$, the geometric diversity of a subset $S {\subseteq} X $ is defined as: